ismamz/postcss-utilities/README.md

 [PostCSS]: https://github.com/postcss/postcss
 [ci-img]:  https://travis-ci.org/ismamz/postcss-utilities.svg
 [ci]:      https://travis-ci.org/ismamz/postcss-utilities
-p

 Let's face it.
 You don't have time to write your own mixins, helpers or shortcuts for your next project.
 Let [postcss-utilities](http://github.io/ismamz/postcss-utilities) help you instead. postcss-utilities is a [PostCSS] plugin that includes the most commonly used mixins, shortcuts and helpers.
-It's as easy as specifying `@util nameoftheutiliti` in your stylesheet, and let postcss--utilities handle the rest for you.
+It's as easy as specifying `@util nameoftheutiliti` in your stylesheet, and postcss-utilities will handle the rest for you.

-<h3 align="center"><a href="https://ismamz.github.io/postcss-utilities">I'm sold.
-Take me to the documentation</a></h3>
+<h4 align="center"><a href="https://ismamz.github.io/postcss-utilities">Check out the documentation to get started using postcss-utilities</a></h4>

 <img align="right" width="135" height="95"
      title="Philosopher’s stone, logo of PostCSS"